Price of information in games of chance: a statistical physics approach: Conclusions and Outlook

 Another possible outlook would be to assume that the length $R$ of the string of past outcomes held by one player is of finite (possibly short) length.
 This would allow for a further interesting effect to explore, namely the possibility that the data be corrupted or unreliable to begin with.

 In addition, the number of players at each round can be made random, and different levels of fees may be imposed, corresponding to different privileges (e.g. the possibility of placing multiple bets in a multi-outcome game).
+Similarly, agents could randomly decide to pass (skip rounds) or place bets with a probability proportional to the strength of the bias, should they hold any extra information.

 We may also consider different generating mechanisms for the outcome altogether, with or without memory (e.g. Markov chains), as well as more refined betting strategies than the simple uniform prior associated with a constant (and identical for all players) $g(\varrho)$.